Intrepid Psychological Services, LLC

 Pay:

-I am currently an ‘out-of-network’ provider with all insurance companies.
-This means I accept self-pay (out of pocket), or if you have insurance, I can provide an invoice (or “superbill”) for you to submit to your insurance company for reimbursement.
+I am an ‘out-of-network’ provider with all other insurance companies.
+This means I accept self-pay (out of pocket), or if you want to use another insurance option, I can provide an invoice (or “superbill”) for you to submit to your insurance company for reimbursement.

-Payment: I will collect payment on the day of service.
+Payment: I will collect co-pay or payment on the day of service.
 I accept all major credit cards and Health Savings Account (HSA) cards.
 These are processed using the secure Simple Practice patient portal.
+Those not using insurance are entitled to a Good Faith Estimate for costs of services under the No Surprises Act.

 Benefits of self-pay:

-Self-pay (paying out of pocket and not involving insurance) has several benefits including easier access to me, increased privacy, and greater freedom in treatment decisions.
+Self-pay (paying out of pocket and not involving insurance) has several benefits including increased privacy and greater freedom in treatment decisions.

 More Freedom: You can choose the therapist you want rather than being limited to who your insurance will accept.
 With private pay, there is no need for me to assign a psychiatric diagnosis in your record, and we have more control over how we tailor and prioritize treatment to your individual needs.
 For example, there will be no issues or limits with how long or how many sessions you can be seen for.
 No third party must authorize or put their parameters on your care.